BlueBrain/data-validation-framework/README.md

 class ValidationTask2(dvf.task.SetValidationTask):
-    """In some cases you might want to keep the docstring to describe what a developper needs to know, not the end-user.
+    """In some cases you might want to keep the docstring to describe what a developer needs to know, not the end-user.
 In this case, you can use the ``__specifications__`` attribute to store the specifications."""